 Acoular is a Python module for acoustic beamforming that is distributed under the new BSD license.

 It is aimed at applications in acoustic testing.
 Multichannel data recorded by a microphone array can be processed and analyzed in order to generate mappings of sound source distributions.
 The maps (acoustic photographs) can then be used to locate sources of interest and to characterize them using their spectra.

 - application for stationary and for moving targets

 - supports both scripting and graphical user interface

-- efficient: intelligent caching, parallel computing with OpenMP
+- efficient: intelligent caching, parallel computing with Numba

 - easily extendible and well documented

-acoular runs under Linux, Windows and possibly other OS (untested), a Python 2.7 installation is needed with the latest Numpy, Scipy, Traits, Chaco, scikit-learn, pytables packages available.
+Acoular runs under Linux, Windows and MacOS, a Python 3.6, 3.5, 3.4 or 2.7 installation is needed with the latest Numpy, Scipy, Traits, traitsui, scikit-learn, pytables, numba, pyqt packages available.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, Size & Hash SHA256 Hash Help||File Type||Python Version||Upload Date|